-Having discussed the climatic characteristics of the SEAN, we now present the procedures that were used to obtain information for weather/climate stations within the SEAN.
+Having discussed the climatic characteristics of the ROMN and how these can affect the interpretation of station-level data, we now present the procedures that were used to obtain information for weather/climate stations within the ROMN.
 This information was obtained from various sources, as mentioned in the following paragraphs.
 Retrieval of station metadata constituted a major component of this work.